 All too often, municipalities are trying to do more with less.
-Software solutions, like those BMSI offers, have helped streamline the process of collecting and aggregating data.
+CRM System Software solutions, like those BMSI offers, have helped streamline the process of collecting and aggregating data.

 It’s important for communities to function efficiently, but they must know how to use the information available to them to make better decisions.
 It is okay to follow your instinct, however, most of your organization’s decisions should be backed by metrics, facts, or figures related to its aims, goals, and initiatives.

 When beginning your journey towards making data driven decisions, use what tools and information you have readily available to make better decisions today.
 In order to make the kinds of decisions that will save your community time and money consider the following:

 What problems are you looking to solve?
 What do you want to learn?

 Determine the precise questions you need answered to inform your strategy.
 From there you can streamline the data collection process and avoid wasting precious resources.

 Don’t mix all the data together just to see what you’ll find.

 Before you expend significant effort connecting data, make sure that there’s a clear statement of purpose and that there is a consensus from the people who understand that data.

 Connecting data starts with understanding what’s there and how it’s stored.
-One of your keys to success is to work with those who are familiar with and understand this data.
-They are an invaluable resource to understanding how the data has been tracked and organized.
+One of your keys to success is to work with those who are familiar with the CRM system software and understand the data.
+They are an invaluable resource in understanding how the data has been tracked and organized.

 Make sure the data is relevant to your outlined mission.

 Not all systems are built to track information in a way that is suited to help your mission.
 The challenge is finding commonality.
 Create a query on your own and experience how data is stored for reporting.